theuserge/TheUserge.github.io/faq.md

 Done, Now it will show that media (via preview) along with your custom PM Message.
 Also have a look on these [Images](https://telegra.ph/media-in-pmPermit-10-16) to get an idea of How to do it.

-## 22. How to Use Spam Watch API?
+## 21. How to Use Spam Watch/Userge AntiSpam API?

 `.antispam` If you want Auto ban the spammers from the groups where you are Admin.

 `.info` If you wanna check the user.
-He/ She is banned in SpamWatch or CAS.
+He/ She is banned in SpamWatch, CAS, or UserGe AntiSpam.

-## 23. How to Update Userge Userbot?
+## 22. How to Update Userge Userbot?

-To Update your Userge Bot better check in help by typing `.help update`
+To Update your Userge Bot, just type `.update -pull`.
+You can select branches using `-master` or `-beta` flags.

+> Better check help using `.help update`.

-## 24. How to know Dyno Usage?
+## 23. How to know Dyno Usage?

 Type `.usage`

-## 25. File type issue while Downloading from link?
+## 24. File type issue while Downloading from link?

-When you download any file from the link it contains some query in the url which came along with the filename. which gives you an issue to open the file.
+When you download any file from the link it contains some query in the URL which came along with the filename, which gives you an issue to open the file.
 To fix this you can rename the file or can download it with a custom filename.

 #### To Rename the file